dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu_wsl2.md

 # Install Guide Ubuntu 24.04 on WSL2

-Page describes steps required to install Intel® DL Streamer Pipeline Framework on host Windows machine and Ubuntu on WSL2
+Page describes steps required to install Deep Learning Streamer Pipeline Framework on host Windows machine and Ubuntu on WSL2

 ## On Windows Host System